Swiggies/FlaxPrototypeTools/README.md

 ![flaxprototype](https://user-images.githubusercontent.com/38583668/216321377-95a5c424-c61f-4d03-9464-99ead2f84a74.jpg)

 I plan on adding more as they are needed but I felt that these were the basics of getting any basic level blocked out.

-There are a few limiations due to the geometry being procedural such as no light baking and no SDFs/DDGI support.
-I have ideas to fix this in the future but it's not a priority.

 ## Installation